sarahciston/codingcare/posts/guide.md

 ### Code isn't magic, but we are

 >"No way, code is magic."
->>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab
+>>—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab

 I believe in our power to reshape the world around us by experimenting wildly with the kinds of code, tools, aesthetics, and ethics we want to see.
 Although making a piece of code finally work certainly feels like magic, I keep learning that this magic comes from *us*.
 It does not come from ["the obfuscation we get from tech companies that says this magic is too complicated for you all"] automated or autonomous systems, from the next hyped tech, or [xxxxx], which have always been deeply intertwined with humans in every way.